10 West Coast Must-Dos© BareKiwi - westcoast.co.nz

 9. Delve into the Bluest Pools

-One of the most popular stops on the Haast Highway is the Blue Pools walking track.
-The 15-minute walk will lead you straight to a turquoise river bluer than any postcard picture could ever show so blue that you will want to jump in!
+One of the most popular stops on the Haast Highway (State Highway 6) is the Blue Pools walking track.
+This 15-minute walk leads you to a turquoise river so vividly blue it looks unreal.

 Location: Haast Pass